MEMBERSHIP

 General Information

 The Association of Arbitrators has various categories of members including Associate Members, Retired Members, and Fellows.
-All of these categories of persons are entitled to attend all lectures, seminars, workshops, conferences and the like that the Association organises, to apply on the correspondence courses, to receive the Association’s Handbook and other publications, among which is the newsletter Arbitrarily Speaking!.
+All of these categories of persons are entitled to attend all lectures, seminars, workshops, conferences and the like that the Association organises, to apply for the correspondence courses, to receive the Association’s Handbook and other publications, among which is the newsletter Arbitrarily Speaking!.

 These categories denote an interest in, and support of, arbitration and, with the exception of the status of Fellows, does not necessarily mean that the member concerned is qualified to act as arbitrator.
 Only Fellows are qualified to act as arbitrators.
 For confirmation of the level of qualifications of any one of our members, please do not hesitate to contact the Secretariat.